sb2nov/mac-setup/SublimeText/Preferences.md

 # Preferences

-I prefer these User Settings for my development but please feel free to modify or update as per your choice.
+This is an example of User Settings for a basic development but please feel free to modify or update as per your choice.

 ~~~
 {